 Allergies occur when our body mounts an adaptive immune response to a foreign particle that isn’t necessarily harmful.

 Pollen, for example, can be highly allergenic to certain individuals.
-This is because a previous exposure to pollen was recognised as a foreign particle by their adaptive immune system, which led to the formation of antibodies.
+This is because the previous exposure to pollen was recognised as a foreign particle by their adaptive immune system, which led to the formation of antibodies.

 Every time the individual is subsequently exposed to pollen, memory B cells kick into high gear and mount an immune response to the same.